-Table 10.
+Table 9.
 Example Requirements for 3.3-V Application

 - BIAS is connected to the output.
 This example assumes that the load is close to the output so no bias resistance is necessary.
-A 0.1-μF capacitor is still recommended close to the bias pin. - FB is connected directly to the output.
+A 0.1-μF capacitor is still recommended close to the bias pin. - FB is connected to the output through a voltage divider in order to create a voltage of 1 V at the FB pin when the output is at 3.3 V. A 22-pF capacitance is added in parallel with the top feedback resistor in order to improve transient behavior.
 BIAS and FB are connected to the output through separate traces.
-This is important to reduce noise and achieve good performances.
-See Layout Guidelines for more details on the proper layout method. - SYNC is connected to ground directly as there is no need for this function in this application. - EN is connected to VIN so the device operates as soon as the input voltage rises above the V{IN-OPERATE} threshold. - FPWM is connected to GND.
+This is important to reduce noise and achieve good performance.
+See Layout Guidelines for more details on the proper layout method. - SYNC is connected to ground directly as there is no need for this function in this application. - EN is connected to VIN so the device operates as soon as the input voltage rises above the V{IN-OPERATE} threshold.

+- FPWM is connected to GND.
 This causes the device to operate in AUTO mode.
 In this mode, the switching frequency is adjusted at light loads to optimize efficiency.
 As a result the switching frequency changes with the output current until medium load is reached.
 The part will then switch at the frequency defined by F{SW}.
-See Device Functional Modes for more details.

-- A 4.7-μF capacitor is connected between VCC and GND close to the VCC pin.
+See Device Functional Modes for more details. - A 4.7-μF capacitor is connected between VCC and GND close to the VCC pin.
 This ensures stable operation of the internal LDO. - RESET is biased to an external rail in this example.
 A pullup resistor is necessary.
 A 100-kΩ pullup resistor is selected for this application and is generally sufficient.
 The value can be selected to match the needs of the application but must not lead to excessive current into the RESET pin when RESET is in a low state.
 Consult Absolute Maximum Ratings for the maximum current allowed.
 In addition, a low pullup resistor could lead to an incorrect logic level due to the value of R{RESET}.
 Consult Electrical Characteristics for details on the RESET pin. - It is important to connect small high frequency capacitors C{IN_HF1} and C{IN_HF2} as close to both inputs PVIN1 and PVIN2 as possible.
 For the detailed process of choosing input capacitors, refer to Input Capacitors. - Output capacitor selection is detailed in Output Capacitor Selection. - Inductor selection is detailed in Inductor Selection.
-In general, a 10-μH inductor is recommended for the fixed output options.
-For the adjustable output configurations, the inductance can vary with the output voltage due to ripple and current limit requirements.
+In general, a 10-μH inductor is recommended for the nominal adjustable output range of 3.3 V to 5 V. The inductance can vary with the output voltage due to ripple and current limit requirements.